-Today it is my absolute pleasure to have my sweet bloggy friend Lori from Waldorf Inspired Moms as my very special guest.
-She shares beautiful things on her blog as well as delicious recipes for dairy free and gluten free diets.
+Today it is my absolute pleasure to have my sweet bloggy friend Lori who is a member of the Waldorf Moms, as my very special guest.
+She creates delicious recipes for dairy free and gluten free diets.
 She is both kind and very talented.
-She lives in the Aloha state surrounded by sand and surf and lots of inspiration for her wonderful projects.
+She lives in the Aloha state surrounded by sand and surf, and she finds inspiration for some of her wonderful projects by her surroundings.
 Today she is sharing her dairy free chocolate recipes.
-Perfect for Easter.
+Perfect for Easter!

 Many thanks to Katherine for inviting me to be here today.
 I send my warmest aloha from sunny Hawaii!